widmogrod/mkunion/docs/examples/state_machine.md

 ## Working example

-As an driving example, we will use an order service that can be in one of the following states:
+As an driving example, we will use e-commerce inspired Order Service that can be in one of the following states:

 - `Pending` - order is created, and is waiting for someone to process it
 - `Processing` - order is being processed, an human is going to pick up items from warehouse and pack them